Briant-20/the-space-race/README.md

 ## UX

 Throughout the design of the website I wanted to make it feel consistent so I kept most of the information in the middle of the screen as I wanted it to be easily readable while also having images around it to make it less boring.
 I wanted there to be a clear level of progression so everything is placed so that you know what you have to read next.

 ### Colour Scheme

-The majority of the background of the website Is black as I felt it was an appropriate design choice due to the topic being space.
-As a result the colour of the information is white to contrast the black and make the it easily readable.
+The majority of the website's background Is black as I felt it was an appropriate design choice due to the topic being space.
+As a result the colour of the information is white to contrast the black and make it easily readable.

 ### Typography